 “And we’ve been picky, too, so we don’t make her job easy,” Marshall chimed in.

 The couple credit their recruiter with helping them work together at each location on their travel therapy jobs.
 They’ve been able to work at the same facility for all but two assignments, and in those two instances, they worked at neighboring skilled nursing centers.

 Although the adventure and fun drew them to a career in allied travel, the Berkeleys have also had the chance to expand their clinical skills and knowledge, and experience new things on the job.

 “We’ve primarily worked in skilled settings so we’ve been able to learn that and then bring new knowledge to the next facility,” Melissa said.
 “Being a traveler, you always have to be flexible and willing to jump in right away.
 Traveling has helped me to be a more flexible therapist and think quickly.”

 They agree that leaving Ohio, traveling in the western United States and being exposed to different cultures has really allowed them to grow, both personally and professionally.

 “The best part of being a traveler has been the freedom,” Melissa concluded.
 “It’s just me and Marshall, so having a ‘partner in crime’ all the time to travel with and do something fun every weekend has been great.
 We’ve loved getting to see parts of the country that we know we will probably never live in long-term.
 To be a local for three months and see how people live is really cool.”

 “Travel has been such a blessing,” she continued, “and I’m so happy that we just dove in and decided to do it.
 It’s been an awesome experience--no regrets!
 The pay is nice, too!”

 Ready to start your own travel adventure?
-Sign up for allied travel job alerts in your discipline and choice of locations.
-Or contact a Club Staffing recruiter to learn more.
+Contact a Club Staffing recruiter to learn more.